Explore the Levels of Change Management

 Business Process Reengineering vs. Business Process Management

 Business process reengineering (BPR) is often confused with business process management (BPM).
-Both methodologies improve operational efficiency but follow a different approach.
+Both methodologies improve operational efficiency, but they differ in scope, approach and purpose.

-Here's a comparison of the two methods across four critical areas, so your organization can pick the right one for your needs.
+Here's a comparison of the two methods across four critical areas so your organization can choose the right one.

 Business Process Reengineering vs. Business Process Management